 The third function is to support the social orders and morals that lie within a cultural structure; it relates the taboos and customs and expectations of behavior within a society.the power of myth – joseph campbell

 Mythology can also be a way to define social roles by modeling both our family and relationship structures.
 On a larger scale, it provides a hierarchical framework for a society: who fulfills what roles and who has what power.
 Myth can also be used to establish the origin and purpose of certain rituals and initiations.
 In addition, it provides a way to infer good and bad dichotomies on characteristics, behaviors and attributes and can therefore define what behaviors are appropriate, and which are taboo, often forming the basis for written laws.

 The fourth function of myth can be used to give a psychological insight to a society or individual.
 It defines the belief structures and expectations that a person was raised with, and lives within.
 We can learn a lot about a person, and ourselves when we understand the framework of the ideas we were raised with.
 Myth teaches us where we come from, it teaches us about good and evil, it teaches us the behavioral norms that our society will expect from us.
-Without knowledge of the environments we were raised it is very hard to understand our own or others psychological development.
+Without knowledge of the environments in which we were raised it is very hard to understand our own or others psychological development.

 It must be noted that like most writers, Campbell does get his fair share of academic criticism.
 While I personally agree with some of it, it is hard to deny his accessibility; he provides a great gateway into mythological studies.
-We personally recommend his documentary series, The Power of Myth (available in print or dvd) if you are looking for a friendly introduction to the field.
+We personally recommend his documentary series, The Power of Myth (available in print or DVD) if you are looking for a friendly introduction to the field.

-[i] Campbell, Joseph & Moyers, Bill.
+Campbell, Joseph & Moyers, Bill.
 The Power of Myth.
 New York: Random House.
 1988.
 Print.